 Zillow recommends that buyers “compare [the Closing Disclosure statement] to your Loan Estimate and ask the lender to explain what each line item on your closing costs is and why it is needed.”
 The last thing you want is to walk into closing day and come across some unsettling or unknown surprises.

 Is there anything buyers can do to lower closing fees?

-This credit acts as a rebate that goes directly to your closing costs.
+Using the cashback as a form of a credit acts as a rebate that goes directly to your closing costs.
 For buyers, this lowers the amount you need to pay; for sellers, this increases the amount you walk away with!
 Avoid those “hidden” closing fees — learn more about Cashifyd and see how you can save.